fazil47/medical_app/README.md

 python manage.py runserver
 ```

-To make changes to the frontend, first `cd` into `frontend` and run:
+To make changes to the frontend, first `cd` into `frontend` in a separate terminal and  run:

 ```
 npm install